 - Strong Sell (stocks with Zacks Ranks scores in the bottom 5%)

 Unlike many investment research firms, Zacks is transparent about its stock-picking formula.
 Built in the days before it was a thing, Zacks effectively crowdsources estimates from knowledgeable analysts to predict future stock prices.
+Its analytics-only approach to investing gives the platform a trading advantage since it avoids providing subscribers with bad advice that’s emotionally-driven.

 How does Zacks Rank Perform?